The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

-How do you come up with project estimation in Agile world?
+How do you come up with project estimation in the Agile world?
 If all requirements are not before the project starts, how do you provide the client or the project sponsor and schedule as to when the product will be shipped?

-Project estimation is hard not only in Agile but traditional methods as well.
+Project estimation is hard not only in Agile but in traditional methods as well.
 Most rigorous planning and estimation in the traditional project management method don’t make for on-time delivery in 90% of project cases.

 Estimation is valid if the type of work has been done by the team before and is well understood.
 Estimation for short-run projects is always more accurate than for long projects.